-Launching in Australia in 1979, Dynamo has a rich history with Australian families, with the brand today offering a number of liquid variants, including Dynamo Regular, Dynamo Eucalyptus, Dynamo with Sard Boost and Dynamo Professional, able to tackle whatever stains your throw in the washing machine.
-If you’re after something specific, Dynamo also offers ‘Professional 5in1’, as well as ‘Professional Odour Eliminating liquid’, handy for those smelly sports socks, or for colours that are beginning to dull.
+Launching in Australia in 1979, Dynamo has a rich history with Australian families.
+The brand offers a number of liquid variants, including Dynamo Regular, Dynamo Eucalyptus, and Dynamo Professional, able to tackle whatever stains you throw in the washing machine.
+If you’re after something specific, Dynamo also offers ‘Professional 5in1’, as well as ‘Professional Odour Eliminating liquid’, ideal for those smelly sports socks, or for colours that are beginning to dull.